What is this stage of local plan making

 - Submit a case for why planning policies are needed in your area based on local needs and opportunities.
 (You will find the responding to Issues section of the toolkit useful).
 Back up your case with local evidence (see evidence section of the toolkit).

 - Make suggestions for how the local plan should be changed.
-See if you can get a specific mention for the provision of community food growing space included in any of the published policies.
+For example, see if you can get a specific mention for the provision of community food growing space included in any of the published policies.
 Alternatively you could suggest a stand-alone policy which captures all that you would like.

-- Get other like minded organisations or individuals to object to the local plan as it is written and ask for community food growing space to be included.
+- Get other like minded organisations or individuals to object to the local plan as it is written and ask for policies that will result in a good food environment.

 What might policies look like